 The reasons for a dog having blue eyes are all up to their genes.
 However, different breeds will have different genes that code for blue eyes.
 Some inherit them as a recessive trait, and others as a mutation of other genes.
+And not all blue-eyed dogs will have blue in both eyes.

 RECOMMENDED: 19 Dogs With Long Ears